RaveMaker/Multi-Linux-Updater/README.md

         cp updateall.lst.example updateall.lst

-    and fill it with your servers list:
+    and fill it with your servers list (one in a row):

         Hostname Port OS

     for example:

         10.0.0.2 22 CentOS
+        10.0.0.3 220 Ubuntu

 #### Supported OS parameter options